analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

 - Predicting probabilities for next word over all words in the dictionary is possible
 - Can't do this over every frame in a video clip
 - Cannot possibly represent a distribution over all video frames
+- The reason we have LLMs that work so well is - text is easy

 <p align="center">